Customer Segmentation: Types, Benefits, and Strategies for Targeted Marketing

 2. Geographic Segmentation

-This focuses on location-based factors such as region, climate, and urban vs rural areas.
+Geographic segmentation divides people on the basis of their location, such as region, climate, and urban vs rural areas.
 Businesses often tailor products and marketing strategies based on geographic differences.

 3. Psychographic Segmentation